Skip to main content

 Is Antigua eligible for the US E-2 Investor Visa?

-No. Antigua and Barbuda is not a party to the US E-2 treaty.
-Only Grenada among Caribbean CBI programs has an active E-2 treaty with the United States.
+No. Antigua and Barbuda is not a party to a US E-2 bilateral investment treaty.
+Only Grenada among Caribbean CBI programmes currently holds an active E-2 treaty with the United States.
+Investors seeking US E-2 access through a Caribbean citizenship should consider the Grenada programme instead.

 Sources: cip.gov.ag